Misterio77/website/_src/index.md

 I'm currently working on my Bachelor of Information Systems degree at [University of São Paulo](https://usp.br)'s [Institute of Mathematics and Computer Sciences](https://www.icmc.usp.br/en/), as a developer at [UGet](https://br.linkedin.com/company/u-get), and on a couple personal projects.

 I'm interested in FLOSS, Distributed Systems, Software Engineering, and Functional Programming.
-Mainly working with Linux, Rust, Postgres, Nix, Python, and C/C++.
+Mainly working with Linux, Rust, Postgres, Nix, Python, and Golang.

 ## Tech and design